The Sister Clara Muhammad Memorial Education Foundation Needs Your Support

 Dr. Jon A. Yasin - President

-Jon A. Yasin is a professor of English and Linguistics at Bergen Community College.
+Jon A. Yasin is a Professor Emeritus at Bergen Community College.
 He was Le Responsable D’ Animation Rurale in N’gabou, Senegal, West Africa for two years after completing his undergraduate studies at the California State University at Hayward, where he received the Bachelor of Arts degree in Sociology and Anthropology.
 Upon his return to the United States from Senegal, while converting to Al Islam in 1971, Dr. Yasin attended graduate school in Massachusetts, where he received a masters of education from Northeastern University in Applied Linguistics; a masters of public administration from Harvard University, with a specialization in the politics of language, and a Certificate of Graduate Studies from Boston College.
 While in Massachusetts, Dr. Yasin was on the founding faculty of Roxbury Community College.
 During this time, he was the Director of the University of Islam School, which Imam W.D.
-Mohammed [RA] renamed the Clara Muhammad School, of which Yasin was Convener of the School Board.
-He was awarded the PhD in English and Rhetoric by the State University of Pennsylvania in Indiana, PA, after which he taught Linguistics and English at the United Arab Emirates University in Al Ain, Abu Dhabi from 1981 through 1988.
+Mohammed [raa ] renamed the Clara Muhammad School, of which Yasin was Convener of the School Board.
+He was awarded the PhD in Linguistics and Rhetoric by the Indiana University of Pennsylvania in Indiana, PA, after which he taught Linguistics and English at the United Arab Emirates University in Al Ain, Abu Dhabi from 1981 through 1988.
 Returning to the United States, Dr. Yasin joined the faculty at Bergen in Paramus, New Jersey, and completed the Doctorate of Education in Applied Linguistics at Columbia University’s Teachers College, in New York City.
 He has written a plethora of articles on various aspects of Youth and Hip Hop culture, with his primary research interest being the emcee and the notion of talk in the music of the African Diaspora.
 Other research interests include the language of racism and the University of Islam Schools/ Clara Muhammad Schools.
-Imam Warithudeen Mohammed [RA] appointed Yasin to his committee on education in 2004, on which he has continuously served.
-He is married to Sarah Terry Yasin, an educator, and psychologist.
+Imam Warithudeen Mohammed [raa] appointed Yasin to his committee on education in 2004, on which he has continuously served.
+He is married to Sarah Terry Yasin, an educator, and counseling psychologist.

 Contact Jon A. Yasin